How Do NFTs Impact the Environment?

 Contrary to some accusations, many NFTs are created on blockchains with Proof-of-Stake (PoS) models, which are not as energy-intensive, since they do not require every miner to maintain their own mining equipment.
 Instead, PoS requires only a limited number of powerful nodes to run the network by validating transactions after receiving a necessary amount of stakes from coin holders as a vesting of trust.

 By refraining from using gigantic mining facilities, the PoS model is generally recognized to be more eco-friendly than PoW.
-In addition, PoS networks are considered more profitable, since they provide passive income generation through DeFi.
+In addition, PoS networks can provide passive income generation through DeFi.
 Many NFT marketplaces and creators are thus migrating to PoS networks.
 Even Ethereum is on the way to transitioning to a PoS model under the Ethereum 2.0 update.

 An example of a blockchain platform that reduces the environmental impact of NFTs is the Binance NFT Marketplace, which uses the Proof of Staked Authority (PoSA) network – a combination of Proof of Authority (PoA) and PoS – which is environmentally friendly, energy-efficient, and sustainable.
 Making the Binance NFT Marketplace even less blockchain-use-intensive is the fact that it is accessible to all users without the need to have multiple accounts.